MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-configurable-edge-commands.md

 # Configurable Microsoft Edge commands

-The following table shows a list of Microsoft Edge commands that can be configured via the [ConfigureKeyboardShortcut] policy.
+This article describes the Microsoft Edge commands that can be configured via the [ConfigureKeyboardShortcut] policy.
 To see a list of all available shortcuts in Microsoft Edge, see [Keyboard shortcuts in Microsoft Edge](https://support.microsoft.com/microsoft-edge/keyboard-shortcuts-in-microsoft-edge-50d3edab-30d9-c7e4-21ce-37fe2713cfad#ID0EBBD=Windows).

 ## Configurable commands

+The following table shows the configurable commands, how to use them, and what they do.

 |**Command** |**Default Windows Shortcuts** |**Does this** |
 |:-----|:-----|:-----|